xxaad0/PopeyesTerminalAdventure/README.md

 This is a terminal adventure game in python.
 I used the arcade api.
 You can check https://api.arcade.academy/en/stable/ for more details.

-This is by Saad Shahid and it is for the checkpoint project in Codex.
+This is by Saad Shahid and it is for the checkpoint project in Codedex.

 ## Overview of the Game